KonnorRogers/rhino-editor/.changeset/curly-ties-judge.md

 "rhino-editor": minor
 ---

-Added `rhinoBubbleMenu` to the default list of extensions
+Added `rhinoBubbleMenu` to the default list of extensions.